sidpalas/devops-directive-website/content/posts/2020/04/hugo-google-analytics/index.md

 ]
 ---

-**TL;DR:** If using Google Analytics for tracking, by default most Hugo themes load the script even when running locally.
+**TL;DR:** If using Google Analytics, most Hugo themes load the tracking script even when running locally.
 This causes a bunch of bogus page views when writing a new article.
 Using an environment variable is an easy way to fix this.

 ![DevOps Symbols](/static/images/bogus-google-analytics.png)
 *Whoops... that's me visiting my site on localhost*